Using Logic Pro for surround sound work and ambisonics

 Logic reinterprets the pan setting depending on which speaker controls are on

-If you disable the centre channel on a panner that’s routed to centre, using the speaker icon, Logic is clever and re-routes the audio to the Left and Right channels, obeying the pan law for centre panned channels (-3db at C).
+If you disable the centre channel on a panner that is routed to centre, using the speaker icon, Logic is clever and re-routes the audio to the Left and Right channels, obeying the pan law for centre panned channels (-3db at C).
 Even with the surround channels turned on, no signal goes to the surround channels.
 Whilst this is clever, it is slightly unexpected, and confuses how we expect the panner to work.

 Another example